 - schedule an interview with the Graduate Program Director, following submission of all application materials.

-Students are accepted for the Summer and Fall semesters.
-Priority deadline for Summer or Fall admission is March 15.
-Final deadline for summer admission is May 1; final deadline for fall admission is June 1.
+Students are accepted for the Fall semesters.
+Priority deadline for Fall admission is March 15th.
+Final deadline for Fall admission is June 1st.

 - Completion of all required and elective courses (60 credit hours).